SanaElwaar/DL_dog_breed_classification/README.md

 # DL_dog_breed_classification

-DL_dog_breed_classification is a Project mandatory in the Udacity Nanodegree Program that i am pursuing. i will be commenting on the key learning on the project here.
+DL_dog_breed_classification is a Project mandatory in the Udacity Nanodegree Program that i am pursuing.
+I will be commenting on the key learning from this project here.

 ## Installation

 I was using the workspace of Udacity.
 So this is out of the scope of this repository unfortunately.

-## Getting Started
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

-### Prerequisites
+## Prerequisites
 #### Skills / Knowledge
 understand and/or have experience with:
 - the functioning of MLP: Model architecture building, feedforward design, backpropagation, optimizer definition, loss function definition